Volvo Electronic Throttle Module (ETM) Problems

 Some programming might be required if you have acquired another ETM or have yours repaired.
 A sticker color can be used as a rule of thumb.
 After installation, units with white stickers will require programming called ETM Reload.

 You will need a Volvo proprietary diagnostic for this.
-Otherwise, programming will need to be done by the dealer.
-If the tag is yellow, all you need to do is to reinstall it.
+Otherwise, the dealer will need to program it.
+If the tag is yellow, all you need to do is reinstall it.

 We hope you find the Volvo Electronic Throttle Module (ETM) Problems guide helpful.
 Check these troubleshooting and repair guides for more help on your Volvo.